open-policy-agent/opa/docs/docs/policy-reference/keywords/logical.md

 ---
 sidebar_label: and, or
-title: 'Rego Keyword Examples: and, or'
+title: 'Rego Keywords: and, or'
 ---

 The `and`/`or` keywords are logical operators whose evaluation either succeeds or fails, and [neither produces a value](#expressions-not-values);